Mark-Bing-Wychock/Remarkable-Woman-Sleep-Study/README.md

 5. `Rise Time (Morning After Date-Night)` - Wakeup time of the following night in HH:MM:SS AM/PM format.
 6. `Sleep Duration`	- Duration of sleep in HH:MM:SS format.
 7. `Sleep Duration (Seconds)`	- Duration of sleep in numeric seconds.
-8. `Stimulants`	- Type of stimulant consumed in the morning.
-(Coffee, Tea, Decaf, None)
+8. `Stimulants`	- Type of stimulant consumed in the morning (Coffee, Tea, Decaf, None).
 9. `Amount of Liquid (mL)` - Amount of stimulants consumed.
 10. `Rested (corrected)` - Binary (Yes/No) sleep quality metric.
 Collected on wakeup of the following day, but recorded on the date of the actual sleep.
 11. `Before Sleep Mood (Happy, Sad, Anxious, Agitated, Content, Calm)` - Generalized mood before going to sleep.